Blue oat mite

 BOM are often misidentified as redlegged earth mites in the field, which has meant that the damage caused by BOM has been under-represented.

-Despite having a similar appearance, redlegged earth mites and BOM can be readily distinguished from each other.
-Redlegged earth mites have a completely black-coloured body and tend to feed in larger groups of up to 30 individuals.
-BOM have a blue-black body, a red mark on their back and are usually found singularly or in very small groups.
+Redlegged earth mites can be distinguished from BOM by their completely black-coloured bodies and the tendency to feed in larger groups of up to 30 individuals.
+BOM are usually found singularly or in very small groups.

 BOM can also be confused with other earth mite pests such as Balaustium mites and Bryobia mites.